Sacred to Profane

 These essays explore the intricate connections between worship and performance, between the ‘sacred’ and the ‘profane’, between the world of the ‘spirit’ and the world of the audience.
 In the process they show up the multifaceted, complex layering and overlapping that make any public act of worship simultaneously an act of socio-historical practice.

-The introductory essay by cultural studies scholar Sibaji Bandyopadhyay takes us on a roller-coaster ride through historical ideas of the performer and the concept of the profane, stitching together the key themes of the volume.
-Substantial appendices add valuable primary source material to the essays, and photographs in each chapter contribute a useful visual context.
+The introductory essay by cultural studies scholar Sibaji Bandyopadhyay takes us on a roller-coaster ride through historical ideas of the performer and the concept of the profane, stitching together they key themes of the volume.
+Substantial appendices add valuable source material to the essays, and photographs in each chapter contribute a useful visual context.

 Contributors include Sibaji Bandyopadhyay, Sumanta Banerjee, Hanne M. de Brun, Anjum Katyal, Richard Schechner and Regula Burckhardt Qureshi.